facebook/react/docs/_posts/2014-02-24-community-roundup-17.md

 Sberbank, Russia's largest bank, recently switched large parts of their site to use React, as detailed in [this post by Vyacheslav Slinko](https://groups.google.com/forum/#!topic/reactjs/Kj6WATX0atg).

 ### Relato
-[Relato](http://bripkens.github.io/relato/) by [Ben Ripkens](https://github.com/bripkens) shows Open Source Statistics based on NPM data.
+[Relato](http://bripkens.github.io/relato/) by [Ben Ripkens](https://github.com/bripkens) shows Open Source Statistics based on npm data.
 It features a filterable and sortable table built in React.
 Check it out &ndash; it's super fast!

 ### Makona Editor